-This seemingly harmless habit is probably the No. 1 cause of urinating excessively at night, says Dr. Ohmann.
-And especially if you’re imbibing anything containing caffeine or alcoholic within two to three hours of bedtime.
+This seemingly harmless habit is probably the most common cause of excessive urination at night, says Dr. Ohmann—especially if you’re imbibing anything containing caffeine or alcohol within two to three hours of bedtime.

 Both caffeine and alcohol are diuretics that make your kidney produce more urine in a rapid time frame, explains Dr. Ohmann.

 There’s an easy fix here: Don’t drink caffeine or alcohol before bedtime and, in general, curtail your intake of fluids within four to six hours of retiring.
-Visit the bathroom last thing before you go to bed.
+You should also visit the bathroom last thing before you go to bed.

 As people age, bladders don’t have as much capacity, so even drinking what you always have may result in more trips to the bathroom when you’re older.
-Be careful not to limit your fluids so much as to risk dehydration.
+Just be careful not to limit your fluids so much as to risk dehydration.

 “If you take this close to bedtime, you will increase your risk for nocturia,” says Dr. Borawski.

 If you’re peeing too much at night, you may be taking your medication at the wrong time.
-But don’t make any changes to medication without consulting your doctor.
+Be sure to consult with your doctor before making any changes.

 Childbirth can also contribute to nocturia, as can menopause.
 As women get older, they produce less antidiuretic hormone (ADH), which, in younger years, cuts down nighttime urges to empty.